aus-covid-modelling/NationalCabinetModelling/README.md

 # Modelling for National Cabinet
 The Peter Doherty Institute for Infection and Immunity has produced modelling to advise on the National Plan to transition Australia's National COVID response.
-The technical report associated with this work can be viewed [here](https://www.doherty.edu.au/news-events/news/doherty-institute-modelling-report-for-national-cabinet).
+Technical reports associated with this work can be viewed [here](https://www.doherty.edu.au/news-events/news/doherty-institute-modelling-report-for-national-cabinet) and [here](https://www.doherty.edu.au/news-events/news/doherty-institute-modelling-report-for-national-cabinet-sep-18).
 This repository contains submodules for each of the parts of the code used to generate the reports.

 There are four submodules: TransmissionPotential, AgentBasedModel, ClinicalPathwaysModel and NationalModelPlotting.